 You know how sometimes you just click with a person?

 Sometimes this takes the form of instantly identifying a kindred spirit.
 Back in November 1990 I went on an end-of-university-exams holiday to Plettenberg Bay over New Year with my brother and some friends.
-This is the equivalent of the US institution of Spring Break – hundreds of students descended (as a friend puts it "like horny locusts"!) on this beautiful seaside resort and proceeded to drink double their own body weight in alcohol, dance all night in the only 2 nightclubs in town, lounge on the beach, play drinking games and generally behave as students do when they have no parental supervision and no exams to think about.
-I was a little older than my brother and his friends, being a bit of a latecomer to the idea of drunken debauchery, but I knew them all so it didn't bother me that I was partnerless.
-Well, I say partnerless… but the truth, the whole truth and nothing but the truth is a little more complicated.
+This is the equivalent of the US institution of Spring Break – hundreds of students descended (as a friend puts it “like horny locusts”!) on this beautiful seaside resort and proceeded to drink double their own body weight in alcohol, dance all night in the only 2 nightclubs in town, lounge on the beach, play drinking games and generally behave as students do when they have no parental supervision and no exams to think about.
+I was a little older than my brother and his friends, being a bit of a latecomer to the idea of drunken debauchery, but I knew them all so it didn’t bother me that I was partnerless.
+Well, I say partnerless… but the truth, the whole truth and nothing but the truth was a little more complicated.

 Earlier that year I had been spectacularly dumped by my boyfriend (we’ll call him Laurel) and had gone to visit friends in Johannesburg to seek solace in the messy aftermath.
 There, as luck would have it, I met somebody (we’ll call him Hardy).
 We’ll gloss over the fact that I met Hardy over a quarters game and that my judgement was probably slightly less than accurate.
 And the fact that he was a pathological liar.
 Either way, I was smitten.
 Things progressed, Hardy came to visit me in my hometown, and he was hardly there a day when we went out and bumped slap bang into Laurel.
 I thought he’d be completely indifferent but nooooo.
 This sighting prompted soul searching on his part, followed by an abject apology for the dumping and declarations of undying love.

 What to do, what to do??